bproskura/Postman-Javascript-task/README.md

 - Once the collection is imported, you will see the four test cases listed: "All Users", "New User", "Update User", and "Delete User".

-- To execute the tests, click on the "Run" button at the top right corner of the Postman application.
+- To execute the tests, click on the "Send" button at the top right corner of the Postman application.

 - After the test run is complete, you can view the test results, including the status codes and assertions, in the Postman collection runner.